9xsys/9xsys/README.md

-# Hi there 👋 I’m Joe
+# Hi there 👋 I’m Jerry

 Business Analyst turned Solidity developer in training.
 Currently working as a Data Analyst for Google and building smart contracts on Ethereum.